theJYC/cv_tailor/README.md

 Within the tight 24-hour deadline, we were proud to accomplish our Minimum Deliverable Product (MVP) despite all the difficulties we faced in connecting different parts of the project and having to completely revamp our UI just 8 hours before submission.

-We're also proud that we did not lose sight of the prototype-mindset; Having established a robust skeleton structure that make our backend scalable, we are excited to have achieved so much and in moving it forward beyond the hackathon.
+We're also proud that we did not lose sight of the prototype-mindset.

+Having established a robust skeleton that enable the scalability of our backend, we are excited to have made signifcant progress in moving it forward beyond the hackathon.

-After all, we are convinced that `cv_tailor` is much more than a simple hackaton project-- we truly believe that we can change the dynamic of the job application process with our algorithm, if we are given more time to understand the technologies that will enable our fundamental logic.
+After all, we are convinced that `cv_tailor` is much more than a simple hackaton project-- we truly believe that we can change the dynamics of the job application process with our algorithm, if we are given more time to understand the technologies that will enable our fundamental logic.

 Considering that we were a team of beginners, We remain confident that we've put in all the effort we could to provide a deliverable that showcases the core idea of our proposition.